rancher/docs/content/os/v1.x/en/installation/running-rancheros/server/install-to-disk/_index.md

 _Available as of v1.5.3_

-Sometimes, some of the configurations included in cloud-config require additional docker images support.
-These images are typically downloaded automatically by RancherOS when booting after installation.
-These configurations can be:
+Some configurations included in `cloud-config` require images to be downloaded from Docker to start.
+After installation, these images are downloaded automatically by RancherOS when booting.
+An example of these configurations are:

 - rancher.services_include
 - rancher.console
 - rancher.docker

-If you want to download and save these images to disk during installation, they will be loaded automatically when booting next time.
-You can add `-s` when using `ros install`:
+If you want to download and save these images to disk during installation, they will be cached and not need to be downloaded again upon each boot.
+You can cache these images by adding `-s` when using `ros install`:

 ```
 $ ros install -d <disk> -c <cloud-config.yaml> -s